-First-time, full-time students are assigned to Student Success Specialists until they accumulate 12 college credits.
-The Student Success Specialists meet with them throughout their initial semesters to insure that they have a smooth transition to college life and to introduce them to college resources that will help them to succeed at BCCC and in their future endeavors.
-The overall goal is to help students become self-directed learners as the result of an ongoing relationship between Student Success Specialists and students.
-The College expects students to take the initiative in seeking out their Student Success Specialist to set up regular meetings.
-The registration process requires the StudentSuccess Specialist's signature each semester.
+First-time, full-time students are assigned to First Year Experience Advisors until they have attempted 12 college credits.
+The First Year Experience Advisor meets with them throughout their initial semesters to insure that they have a smooth transition to college life and to introduce them to college resources that will help them to succeed at BCCC and in their future endeavors.
+The overall goal is to help students become self-directed learners as the result of an ongoing relationship between First Year Experience Advisors and students.
+The College expects students to take the initiative in seeking out their advisor to set up regular meetings.

+The registration process requires the advisor's signature each semester.